asadhanif3188/OpenShift-Notes/README.md

 ## Description
 Red Hat OpenShift is an open-source container application platform for developing and hosting enterprise-grade applications.
 OpenShift is Red Hat's Platform as a Service (PaaS) offering.
 Once deployed, OpenShift takes care of managing the underlying infrastructure components, thereby enabling the developers to do what they do best: code.

+One of the key features of OpenShift is its ability to simplify the process of deploying and scaling applications.
+With OpenShift, developers can easily create application images and deploy them to the platform, which will automatically manage the container environment, including scaling and load balancing.

+OpenShift also provides a number of tools for managing the container environment, including monitoring and logging tools, as well as tools for managing access and security.
+Additionally, OpenShift supports a wide range of programming languages and frameworks, making it a flexible platform for building and deploying applications.

+Some of the other features of OpenShift include:
+- Self-service application deployment: Developers can easily deploy applications to OpenShift without needing to go through a centralized IT team.
+- Built-in security: OpenShift includes a number of security features, including secure container images and integrated authentication and authorization.
+- Multi-cloud support: OpenShift can be deployed on a variety of infrastructure, including on-premises data centers, public clouds, and hybrid clouds.
+- Community support: OpenShift has a large and active community of users and contributors, providing a wealth of resources and support for developers.

 OpenShift has **four** different flavors:
 1. **OpenShift Origin**: Open source application container platform.
 2. **OpenShift Online**: It is Red Hat's publically hosted version of OpenShift Origin, available for application development and hosting purposes.